hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 # SSD Protection in Proxmox

 > [!WARNING]
-> These are only info that I gathered, I have not tested them
+> These are info that I gathered.
+I have tested them, but not extensively.
+Treat them as anecdotal experiences.
+An update to Proxmox might break a few (or all) of them.

-Proxmox by default writes frequent logs to the drive that you installed it in.
+Proxmox by default writes frequent data to the drive that you installed it in.
 There's a high chance you used an SSD for this.
 So here are some relevant info on how to limit frequent writing to the drive.

 ## Monitor SSD writes
 This can be done by installing ```iotop```